-I've been defending attempted murder cases now for almost 30 years in the Los Angeles County courthouses, such as Van Nuys court, San Fernando court and the other courthouses in the greater Los Angeles area and the San Fernando Valley.
+I've been defending attempted murder cases for almost 30 years in the Los Angeles County courthouses, such as Van Nuys court, San Fernando court, and the other courthouses in the greater Los Angeles area and the San Fernando Valley.

-Then, obviously, an experienced criminal defense attorney who knows the San Fernando Valley courts and knows how to deal with an attempted murder case in a jury trial setting is going to attack those issues and point out to the jury why the prosecutor hasn't proved the case.
+Then, an experienced criminal defense attorney who knows the local courts and knows how to deal with an attempted murder case in a jury trial setting will attack those issues and point out to the jury why the prosecutor hasn't proved the case.

-Even though somebody might have been a true victim of an attempted murder case, the person that they're charging is the wrong person.
+Even though somebody might have been an actual victim of an attempted murder case, the person that they're charging is the wrong person.

 Building a Defense Strategy

-- first at the preliminary hearing, which is an important stage of the proceedings, and
+- first at the preliminary hearing, which is an essential stage of the proceedings, and

 - then at the jury trial level.

 If we don't have a defense, if the prosecution has the evidence in the case, and that happens a lot, because if you think about it, why would they file the case if they didn't have some evidence.
 So, if they've got the evidence, then what we're doing is trying to mitigate the circumstances a lot of times.

 Negotiation for Lesser Charges or Case Dismissal

-For example, trying to avoid an attempted murder charge and trying to get something different — a charge less serious than attempted murder.
+For example, I tried to avoid an attempted murder charge and get something different — a charge less severe than attempted murder.
 For example, assault with a deadly weapon.

 So, pick up the phone.
 Not all cases are the same.
-What we’re going to decide is what type of case you have and what the best defense is that is going to make sense for you, your family, your job, your loved ones, your future — ask to speak to Ron Hedding.
-Clearly, one of the goals is to come up with a plan so you can stay out of jail.
+We're going to decide what type of case you have and what the best defense is that will make sense for you, your family, your job, your loved ones, your future — ask to speak to Ron Hedding.
+One of the goals is to come up with a plan so you can stay out of jail.

 Set up a meeting with me.
 I've been doing this a long time.
 I first worked for the prosecutors in the early 1990s.
 Then I worked for a Superior Court Judge as I built my skill set to be able to defend somebody like you, and in 1994, I became a criminal defense attorney.